Ross County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Ross County is $59,819.
 This is 14% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 16.8%.
 This is 27% higher than the state poverty rate of 13.2%.
 The unemployment rate is 4.5%.
 This is 6% lower than the state rate of 4.9%.
 The median home value is $158,500.
 Housing costs are 20% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.6x, Ross County is one of the most affordable housing markets in the area.
 70.6% of occupied housing units are owner-occupied.
 This homeownership rate is 5% higher than the state average of 67.0%.

 Race & Ethnicity